New York, dubbed as the biggest city in the world. Home to some of the most famous personalities, infrastructure, streets, and neighborhoods.

-Its that fame and distance to NYC’s center made Brooklyn a consecutive titleholder of becoming one of NYC’s richest neighborhoods across the boroughs.
+Its that fame and distance to NYC’s center made Brooklyn a consecutive titleholder of becoming one of NYC’s richest neighborhoods across the five New York boroughs.

 Amongst, the selection of NYC’s richest spots, Brooklyn is competing for the richest spot through some of its neighborhoods which had been developing and rapidly becoming centers of trends and business for recent years.

 Out of the 77 unique neighborhoods of Brooklyn, the following are hailed as Brooklyn’s top richest neighborhoods for the past few years: